Table of Contents

 If your lumbar support is too high, it puts pressure on the muscles, nerves, and blood vessels in that area of your back.
 This can cause an uncomfortable pressure point and can cut off circulation to certain muscles, leading to pain.
 It can also hurt your lower back, as it can twist without support.

-In addition to having lumbar support, what other adjustments can you make to your chair?
+In addition to having lumbar support on chairs, what other adjustments can you make to your chair?
 Or, more specifically, what adjustments should you look for in a good chair?

 - Sitting angle: studies have shown that the two best angles for sitting in a chair for long periods are 90 degrees – that is, perfectly upright – and 135 degrees reclined, which is 50% of the way between upright and flat.
 Upright posture gives your spine the best set of angles to work to keep you steady, without putting undue pressure on any one part of your spine or back.
 A reclined posture allows more of your back muscles to relax and takes the load off of your vertebra.
 This can help prevent issues in the future with compression, herniated discs, and torsion.